HotPocketHPE/mhguide/mhguide.md

 If you are playing FU, 3U, or 4U, **do not compare damage numbers between weapon types!** The reason is dumb and annoying.
 Players of P3rd and GU do not have to worry about this.

+## Critical Distance

+Critical Distance (unrelated to crits from your Affinity) is a mechanic for Gunners that multiplies your shots' power based on your distance from the monster.

+Being too close or too far away will hurt your damage, while being just close enough will raise it.
+You can tell if you are in proper crit distance range by watching the yellow hit sparks.
+Bigger = better!

+Different ammo types have different crit distances.
+Pierce's crit distance is further away than Normal's, so watch your positioning!
+Some shots, such as elemental shots, do not use crit distance, but most common ammo does.

 ## Motion Values

 Motion values (MVs) are what makes attacks weak or strong.
 Weak moves like Longsword's poke have low motion values, while strong ones like the Greatsword's level 3 charge slash have high motion values.
+Gunners have motion values tied to their shot types.

 MVs are notated as percentages without the % sign.
 Often you can guess the approximate value for a move after some time playing, but look them up if you are unsure!
 It may change what moves you prioritize.

 ## Hitzones

 Hitzones are what makes monster parts hard or soft.
 Soft parts like Rathian's head have high hitzones, while hard parts like Rathian's back have low hitzones.
 The higher the hitzone, the more damage you deal!

 Like motion values, hitzones are notated as percentages without the % sign.
+You can also tell how high a hitzone is in-game by the amount of hitstop (2nd gen) or the size of the blood splatter (3rd and 4th gen).
+Gunners may have trouble seeing hitzones in-game, looking them up is recommended.

 For Blademaster, hitting particularly hard parts will cause you to bounce.
-Bouncing locks you into a dangerously long animation, doubles the hit's Sharpness usage, and
+Bouncing locks you into a dangerously long animation and doubles the hit's Sharpness usage, so try to avoid it when you can.
+Higher Sharpness levels will make it harder to bounce.

+Some moves cannot bounce, but you will still get the double sharpness loss, and your damage will be low because of the bad hitzone.
+Unless you are trying to break a specific part, you are better off hitting the good hitzones.

+## Elemental Damage

+Elemental damage works similarly to Raw damage, with one big exception.

+> Elemental Damage = Player Element * Elemental Hitzone

+Elemental damage **ignores your move's motion value!** Even a weak attack like the Longsword poke does just as much elemental damage as the Hammer's golf swing!

+It follows that only the speed and number of hits matter.
+Fast weapons like Sword and Shield and Dual Blades thus excel at dealing elemental damage, while slow weapons like Greatsword and Hammer struggle.

+Fast weapons can deal a lot more damage with the proper element setup, so pay attention to it if you are using those weapons!
+Slow weapons should mostly ignore element, while medium speed weapons can use it if they wish.

+## Player Element

+Like Player Damage, this will come from your weapon and gear.
+Skills such as Element Attack Up or \[specific element\] Attack +1/+2/+3 will boost your element.

+For Blademasters, higher Sharpness levels boosts your element.

+Bowguns do not have intrinsic element!
+Instead, some bowguns shoot elemental shots.
+The amount of element dealt will scale with your raw damage, so balance your bowgun's damage with its ammo capabilities for best results.

+## Elemental Hitzones

+This also works similarly to raw hitzones, with a few differences.

+Bad raw hitzones are often good elemental hitzones, while good raw hitzones can be either good or bad elemental hitzones.
+Unlike raw damage, most monsters are particularly weak to a certain element.
+Usually, you can either guess what the monster's weakness would be (such as Rathalos and water), or look at the monster's armor.

+Unfortunately, beyond these generalizations, elemental hitzones are very difficult to guess in-game, so looking them up is highly recommended.

 # Hunting Fundamentals

 Your performance as a hunter rests on these skills.
 Know them well!

+## The Essence of Combat

+Monster Hunter differentiates itself from other combat systems with three key principles: **positioning, commitment,** and **defensive play.**

+Unlike many other games, overwhelming the enemy with offense is **very difficult**.
+Instead, you need to **position** yourself to both respect the monster's options and open up avenues for attacks on weak locations.

+Recklessness is a death sentence, as almost everything you do **cannot be canceled out of!** Be deliberate in your actions, and anticipate what will happen in the next few seconds!

 ## Foundational Concepts